n3d1117/website/content/blog/long-live-tweetbot/index.md

 ---

 {{< note variant="info" >}}
-This blog post describes how to continue using the [Tweetbot](https://tapbots.com/tweetbot/) iOS app after [it was suspended]((https://mashable.com/article/twitter-elon-musk-third-party-client-api-tweetbot-twitterrific/)), by swapping their Twitter API key with your own using a man-in-the-middle proxy to reroute authentication requests.
+This post describes how to continue using the [Tweetbot](https://tapbots.com/tweetbot/) iOS app after [it was suspended]((https://mashable.com/article/twitter-elon-musk-third-party-client-api-tweetbot-twitterrific/)), by swapping their Twitter API key with your own using a man-in-the-middle proxy to reroute authentication requests.
 {{< /note >}}

 ## Introduction